mbsegalla/timer/README.md

 ## Project developed using vite and typescript

-<p>This project is about an application that does time regression, for example controlling the time to return to a specific activity.</p>
+This project is about an application that does time regression, for example controlling the time to return to a specific activity.

-<h2>Getting start</h2>
+## Getting start

 ```bash
   git clone https://github.com/mbsegalla/timer.git